 Developmental and comparative genomics

 Studies of Xenopus embryos have contributed much to our understanding of early vertebrate embryogenesis.
-The Xenopus tropicalis genome has been sequenced and the next challenge will be to characterize the functionally relevant sequences in this genome, and to identify novel genes and their regulatory sequences in a comprehensive and unbiased way, which is a prerequisite for uncovering the gene-regulatory network of early vertebrate development.
-The genome of Xenopus laevis has been subject to a whole genome duplication event, followed by selective loss of only a fraction of the duplicated genes.
+The genomes of both Xenopus tropicalis and Xenopus laevis have been sequenced and the next challenge will be to characterize the functionally relevant sequences in this genome, and to identify novel genes and their regulatory sequences in a comprehensive and unbiased way, which is a prerequisite for uncovering the gene-regulatory network of early vertebrate development.
+The genome of Xenopus laevis has been subject to a whole genome duplication event, followed by selective loss of genes and regulatory regions.
+The comparison of X. tropicalis and the two X. laevis genome duplicate can provide insight into mechanisms of genomic evolution.